Supporting students monitoring water quality

-Both Minnesota’s state and students are gaining from a unique partnership I learned about – on a recent trip to New Mexico.
+Minnesota and its students are gaining from a unique partnership I learned about – on a recent trip to New Mexico.
 I had expected to learn about outstanding New Mexico schools.
 But I was surprised and delighted when Dan Shaw, co-director of New Mexico’s Bosque Ecosystem Monitoring Program, didn’t just tell me about their great water quality monitoring program.
 He also introduced me to a Minnesota project that would welcome more students.

 Let’s start with the Bosque Ecosystem Monitoring Program, or BEMP, in New Mexico.
 Since 1997, students at New Mexico schools have been working with the University of New Mexico to help monitor the water quality of the Rio Grande River and its surrounding forest (“Bosque” in Spanish).
 The program has grown from three to about 60 schools, and 10,000 students.
-Shaw explained that “natural resource managers from 14 different federal, tribal, state and local agencies depend upon student gathered BEMP data to inform their (multimillion-dollar) decision making about the river.”
-(More information at www.bemp.org.)
+Shaw explained that “natural resource managers from 14 different federal, tribal, state, and local agencies depend upon student-gathered BEMP data to inform their (multimillion-dollar) decision making about the river.”
+(More information is at www.bemp.org.)

 Rafe Martinez, a parent and founder of the American Sign Language Academy in Albuquerque, told me that “water is critical in New Mexico.
 Our students really enjoy, and learn from, opportunities to study and share what’s happening to the Rio Grande and surrounding area.”

 Sovell of the MPCA would gladly talk with other schools and youth organizations about monitoring water quality in lakes or rivers.
-More information is available here: www.pca.state.mn.us/water/citizen-wa ter-monitoring.
+More information is available at pca.state.mn.us/water/citizen-water-monitoring.
 Her email is laurie.sovell@state.mn.us.

 Monitoring is done April to September, so educators need to find ways to continue monitoring during the summer, perhaps by working with families.